10 Tips to Beat the Winter Blahs

-Talk a walk in the sunlight whenever you can, morning light exposure is especially effective.
-But, if that’s not enough a light box that simulates sunlight can help regulate the brain chemicals that affect your mood.
-Even a half an hour a day can help.
+Talk a walk in the sunlight whenever you can.
+Morning light exposure is especially effective.
+But if that’s not enough, a light box that simulates sunlight can help regulate the brain chemicals that affect your mood.
+Even half an hour a day can help.
 Many patients with SAD find a light box to be around 70 percent effective.

 7. Try Aromatherapy